Plain of Six Glaciers Hike near Lake Louise

 What they serve: The teahouse serves light lunches, desserts, and beverages.

-Payment: They prefer Canadian cash – and you can get some at the ATM in the Fairmont Chateau.
+Payment: They take Canadian cash – and you can get some at the ATM in the Fairmont Chateau.
 They now accept a credit card using Square but charge $4 per transaction.

 Cool to see: You can often see avalanches from where you sit at the Plain of the Six Glaciers Teahouse.